yohannes911/select2/doc/select2.md

 The microbenchmark compares the custom `volatile` based implementation and the `CAS` based one.
 The early results are promising:

 In my machine the custom, `volatile` based implementation runs 2-3x faster then the `CAS` one.
 Of course this is an orange-apple comparision, since the `select` protocol (in its current form) deals with only 2 threads.
 Still the benchmark shows that the API might perform well and even better than the Java builtin at least for small number of threads.

+To run the benchmark, issue the following or such:

+    java -cp lib/java-mt.jar select2.bench.SimpleBenchSelect2 1000

+This will run 10 test cycles and in each cycle it will run both implementations 1000 times.

 ### Demo ###